ktorn/completium-landing/docs/dapp-first/first6.md

     </Button>);
 }
 ```
-This principle is the same as the one of the <Link to='/docs/dapp-first/bid-button#buttons-code'>Bid</Link> button.
+The implementation is very similar to the one of the <Link to='/docs/dapp-first/bid-button#buttons-code'>Bid</Link> button.
 The differences are:
 * it does not require any transfer of tezis, hence the `send` method does not have any argument
 * the <Link to='/docs/dapp-first/contract#entrypoints'>contract</Link>'s `claim` method is called